MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 1. You'll also need to add `Microsoft.Bot.Builder.Integration.ApplicationInsights.Core` to your list of using statements in `AdapterWithErrorHandler.cs`.

 1. Add the Application Insights instrumentation key in your `appsettings.json` file.
 The `appsettings.json` file contains metadata about external services the bot uses while running.
-For example, Cosmos DB, Application Insights, and Azure Cognitive Services connection and metadata is stored there.
+For example, Cosmos DB, Application Insights, and Azure AI services connection and metadata is stored there.
 The addition to your `appsettings.json` file must be in this format:

     ```json
     {